Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Lean forward slightly.

 If you've had surgery on your chest or stomach, hold a pillow or rolled-up towel firmly against your incision with both hands.
+The concept is to hug the pillow.

 Breathe out normally.